DynamicsAndNeuralSystems/NeuralSystemsAndSignals.github.io/_pages/team.md

 We are always looking for new Honours, Masters, and PhD students to join the team!
 [(see openings)]({{ site.url }}{{ site.baseurl }}/vacancies)

+If you're thinking about joining the group but are unsure of what the environment and culture is like, feel free to contact some of the current or past members to get a candid assessment!

 <!-- Jump to [postdocs](#postdocs), [master and bachelor students](#master-and-bachelor-students), [alumni](#alumni), [administrative support](#administrative-support), [lab visitors](#lab-visitors). -->

 ## Postdoctoral Researchers